ryanpfalz/azure-vm-webapp-activedirectory/README.md

 1. To begin, replace the variables with your desired resource names and run the commands in the script found at ```infra/config.ps1```.
 The script contains Azure PowerShell commands that set up a resource group, key vault, and virtual machine.
 Additional commands create an self-signed certificate, load it into the Key Vault, and install IIS on the VM.
     - This script closely follows the commands laid out in [this tutorial](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/tutorial-secure-web-server).
     - Please note that the cloud infrastructure can be manually provisioned in the Azure Portal; using ```infra/config.ps1``` is completely optional.
+    - You may implement your preferred web server technology - this sample uses IIS throughout.

 2. [Create a rule in the Network Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/manage-network-security-group#work-with-security-rules) (which was automatically created with the VM in Step 1) to allow inbound traffic on Port 443 (HTTPS).